Eshan-Agarwal/Receipts-dates-extractor/README.md

 ## API Link : https://receipts-info.herokuapp.com/

 * This API takes single or multiple images of receipts, bills, tax-invoice as input and return a pandas DataFrame contain dates of input images.
+* You can give maximum of 100 images at a time.